 Otorhinolaryngology Residency Training Program

-With subspecialists in every Otolaryngology discipline in a single medical center (not including our attached VA hospital) our residents benefit from a high clinical volume and a broad surgical experience.
+With subspecialists in every Otolaryngology discipline at University of Maryland Medical Center, in addition to clinical experiences at the attached R Adams Crawley Shock Trauma Center, Baltimore VA medical Center, University of Maryland Midtown center our residents benefit from a high clinical volume and a broad surgical experience.
 Our rotation schedule provides an immersive and progressive education in each subspecialty, tailored to resident growth.

 The addition of physician extenders ensures that resident time is devoted to educational tasks, with less educationally beneficial tasks performed by the extenders under the guidance of the physicians.